Skip to Main Content

 Some books are made up of a collection of chapter or articles, each written by a different author, and usually compiled by an editor.

 Your list of course resources may include a reference to a particular chapter in a book.
-See the list of course resources below.
+See the list of resources below.

 Journal articles